 5. They're Concerned About Animal Welfare

 Along similar lines, many Jews and non-Jews alike who are concerned about animal welfare feel more comfortable purchasing kosher meat, because the Torah takes a strong stance against causing tza'ar ba'alei chayim (the suffering of living creatures).
-Shechita -- ritual slaughter -- is intended to be as quick and humane as possible, in stark contrast to the realities of factory farming and industrial slaughterhouses.
+Shechita -- ritual slaughter -- is intended to be as humane and quick as possible, in stark contrast to the realities of factory farming and industrial slaughterhouses.

-Nevertheless, in recent years there has been a backlash against ritual slaughter in certain political arenas, with some countries banning it outright.
+Nevertheless, in recent years there has been a backlash against ritual slaughter in certain political arenas, with some nations outright banning it.